The Gospel

 Life

 Jesus was born of a virgin, with God as His Father and a woman as His mother, making Him fully God and fully man.
+For more, see God's Nature.

 Death

-Despite all the good Jesus did, he was accused of blasphemy by Jewish leaders and was put to death by crucifixion for truthfully claiming to be the messsiah.
+Despite all the good Jesus did, he was accused of blasphemy by Jewish leaders and was put to death by crucifixion for truthfully claiming to be the messiah.
 However, this was all part of Jesus' divine mission.
 These are passages written 700-800 years before Jesus was born:

 "...he was wounded for our transgressions, he was bruised for our iniquities...He was oppressed, and he was afflicted...he is brought as a lamb to the slaughter...his soul an offering for sin" (Isaiah 53:3-5,7,9-10)